- Connect your first and third-party data sources to Optimizely

 5. Create an Audience

-Now, you’re ready to create an Audience using the customer attributes you’ve added to your DCP Service.
+Now, you’re ready to create an Audience using the customer attributes you’ve added to your DCP table:

 6. Build a Campaign

-To add 1-1 personalization to your Campaigns, read this article on exposing content attributes with DCP.
+To add 1-to-1 personalization to your campaigns, read this article on exposing content attributes with DCP.